wxt-dev/wxt-examples/examples/vanilla-puppeteer/README.template.md

 ## Running Tests

-To run the tests, build the extension for production, then use the `e2e` script we added at the very beginning of this walkthrough.
+To run the tests, build the extension for production and run the `e2e` script we added at the very beginning of this walkthrough.

 ```sh
 pnpm build && pnpm e2e